mdavis-xyz/lambda_multiprocessing/README.md

 is **not** concurrency safe.
-So if you're unit testing using moto, pass `0` as the first argument to `Pool`, and then all the work will actually be done in the main thread. i.e. no multiprocessing at all
+So if you're unit testing using moto, pass `0` as the first argument to `Pool`, and then all the work will actually be done in the main thread. i.e. no multiprocessing at all.
 So you need an `if` statement to pass 0 or a positive integer based on whether this is unit testing or the real thing.

 ## Development